michaelmacinnis/oh/doc/manual.md

 #### Object

-Oh's first-class environments form the basis for its object system.
+Oh's first-class contexts form the basis for its object system.
 In fact, oh's `object` command is really just a convenience wrapper around a `block` command with a `context` command as the final action.